shinesli/AEM/README.md

 - `OpenSSL_REQUIRED`allow to disable/enable the dependency *OpenSSL*
   - by default enabled
   - it is not possible to connect to a *TLS* secured pool if optin is disabled: `cmake . -DOpenSSL_REQUIRED=OFF`
-- `XMR-STAK_LARGEGRID` use `32` or `64` bit integer for on device indices
+- `AEON-STAK_LARGEGRID` use `32` or `64` bit integer for on device indices
   - default is enabled
-  - on old GPUs it can increase the hash rate if disabled: `cmake . -DXMR-STAK_LARGEGRID=OFF`
+  - on old GPUs it can increase the hash rate if disabled: `cmake . -DAEON-STAK_LARGEGRID=OFF`
   - if disabled it is not allowed to use more than `1000` threads on the device
-- `XMR-STAK_THREADS` give the compiler information which value for `threads` is used at runtime
+- `AEON-STAK_THREADS` give the compiler information which value for `threads` is used at runtime
   - default is `0` (compile time optimization)
-  - if the miner is compiled and used at runtime with the some value it can increase the hash rate: `cmake . -DXMR-STAK_THREADS=32`
+  - if the miner is compiled and used at runtime with the some value it can increase the hash rate: `cmake . -DAEON-STAK_THREADS=32`

 ## Tune Performance `config.txt`